junovhs/warden/README.md

 ## Configuration (`warden.toml`)

-Warden is opinionated, but you can negotiate.
+SlopChop is opinionated, but you can negotiate.

 ```toml
 [rules]